thereseohanlon/java-training-revenue/README.md

 *Hints*
 * You can install [Git for Windows][git_for_windows] to use Git on your laptop.
 * A fork is just a copy of a Git repository that doesn't affect the original!
-* The URL for your cloned version of this project should looks like this: https://innersource.accenture.com/scm/~alexander.kiernan/tag-training-spring-fork-test.git
+* The URL for your cloned version of this project should look like this: https://github.com/TAG-Training/revenue-java-training.git
 * If you have any problems forking or cloning, you can simply download this project and run it locally.
 * It's a good idea to have a dedicated development folder on your PC.
 Perhaps C:/development/projects...
 * Import the project as a Maven project.
 We'll come to what Maven is later.